top of page

 ABOUT

-Working with childhood trauma in adults fascinates me.
-The "rupture" produced by traumatic experiences is deeply rooted in the person's unconscious, body and core beliefs.
-Switching to "automatic pilot" becomes a way to survive.
+I find it fascinating to work with adults who have experienced childhood trauma.
+The "rupture" caused by such traumatic experiences is deeply embedded in a person's unconscious, body, and core beliefs.
+For many, switching to "automatic pilot" becomes a survival mechanism.

 Qualifications